grant/grant.cm/README.md

 --role "roles/owner"
 ```

-If all worked well, every time you push to `master`, the website will be deployed to Cloud Run.
+If all worked well, every time you push to `main`, the website will be deployed to Cloud Run.